Sintra-Portugal.com

 Sintra rough footpath

-The signed footpath from the Castelo dos Mouros to the most visited tourist attraction in Portugal is surprisingly bad
+The signed footpath between the Castelo dos Mouros and the most visited tourist attraction in Portugal is in surprisingly poor condition

 Tuk-tuk in Sintra

-When you arrive at the Palácio da Pena, you'll be confronted with the chaos and queues of the ticket machines and drop-off point.
+When you arrive at the Palácio da Pena, the calm of the forest ends abruptly.
+You will find yourself in the chaos of the ticket machines and the coach drop-off point, where the day-trippers arrive in waves.

-The Palácio da Pena is a magnificent palace and the most famous sight of Sintra.
-Due to its popularity, visits to the palace are via a timed ticket, which provides a 30-minute time window to enter the main building of the palace.
+The Palácio da Pena is the most famous sight in Sintra and one of the most visited monuments in Portugal.
+Because of its popularity, entry to the main palace building is by timed ticket, with a 30-minute window to enter once your slot begins.

 entrance to the Pena Palace

-The entrance to the Pena Palace on a quiet October Monday; during the summer it will be much, much busier!
+The entrance to the Pena Palace on a quiet October Monday.
+In summer it will be much, much busier

 Vale dos Lagos Pena palace entrance Sintra

-There is always less of a queue at the Vale dos Lagos, but once inside it is a longer walk to the Palace
+The Vale dos Lagos entrance is always quieter, but once inside it is a longer walk to the palace itself

 Our most popular guides to Sintra